rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

 ![](https://www.dropbox.com/s/kctky32shsoprfe/genotype_weighted_PCoA.png?raw=1)

-Hmm...
-There are two distinct groups of genotypes, but not the ones we want!
-It would have made more sense if the WT genotypes all grouped together and the two different chemerin KOs were a separate group.
-Instead it looks like half of the WTs are split across each group.
-The fact that all of the WT genotypes called "WT_BZ" gives an important clue of what is going on here - could it be possible that beta diversity is determined much more by which facility the mice came from rather than what genotype they have?
-To investigate this question we can simply change the selection under the "Colors" tab from "genotype" to "Source":
+The WT genotype is spread out across both knockout genotypes, which is not what we would have predicted.

+You'll see what's really driving the differences in beta diversity when you change the selection under the "Colors" tab from "genotype" to "Source":

 ![](https://www.dropbox.com/s/sgt2vsjazf0ma0t/source_weighted_PCoA.png?raw=1)